spencertipping/www/soggy-backplane.md

 ![image](http://spencertipping.com/soggy-backplane-images/IMG_20180921_103623.jpg)

-I started by running the board under a hot shower -- hot because the water softener applies only to the hot line, and I figured fewer minerals == better outcome.
+You're supposed to put circuitboards in the dishwasher to clean them, but Joyce was running some dishes and I didn't want to wait.
+So I ran it under a hot shower -- hot because the water softener applies only to the hot line, and I figured fewer minerals == better outcome.
 This was just a pre-clean though, mostly to get the worst of the dust off.

 Next up, Serious Power Tools: isopropyl alcohol and q-tips.